cpp-lln-lab/bidspm/docs/source/method_section_boilerplate.rst

 entered into the run-specific design matrix after convolving the onsets of each event with a canonical hemodynamic response function (HRF).

+.. todo:
-Table of conditions with duration of each event: WIP
+    Table of conditions with duration of each event

 Nuisance covariates included the 6 realignment parameters to account for residual motion artefacts.